-Who's Who in Public International Law is a project conceived by Sir Elihu Lauterpacht, CBE, QC.
+Who's Who in Public International Law was a project conceived by the late Sir Elihu Lauterpacht, CBE, QC.

 The profiles include details on education, qualifications, involvement in international law, including professional, diplomatic, governmental, and judicial/arbitral experience, publications (books and articles), memberships and areas of special interest within international law.

-Who's Who in Public Law is available through The International Year Book and Statesmen's Who's Who Online at http://referenceworks.brillonline.com/
+Who's Who in Public Law was published in print in 2007 and is available as an archival source of information through The International Year Book and Statesmen's Who's Who Online at https://referenceworks.brillonline.com/

-27 October: Presidential and parliamentary elections in Argentina.
+9 May: Presidential and parliamentary elections in the Philippines.

 29 May: Presidential election in Colombia.